-(For completeness: Your .ssh/id\rsa contains your private key.
+(For completeness: Your .ssh/id_rsa contains your private key.
 Do not share it with others.
-If compromised, asap regenerate the key pair.)
+If compromised, asap regenerate the key pair.
+(This may not be enough if someone else already misused it...)

 To make login between nodes more reliable, you can disable the ssh host identification verification within DRAGNET.
-It is overkill within our cluster and if we ever need to reinstall a node, its key fingerprint will then change, causing your (auto-)login to fail until you manually remove the offending entries from .ssh/known\hosts.
+It is overkill within our cluster and if we ever need to reinstall a node, its key fingerprint will then change, causing your (auto-)login to fail until you manually remove the offending entries from .ssh/known_hosts.